Q & A Webinar

 Honorable Mentions do not receive funding to complete their proposed project, but are encouraged to engage with the BSSw community to learn more about specific needs in the community.
-Engagement can include visits to DOE National Laboratories, mentorship and community building opportunities.
-Current year Honorable Mentions are also invited to attend the DOE Exascale Computing Annual Meeting with travel expenses provided through BSSw.
+Engagement can include visits to DOE National Laboratories, NSF sites, mentorship, and community building opportunities.
 Honorable Mentions are eligible to re-apply for the fellowship in subsequent years.

 What are application review criteria?

 Applications are reviewed by a panel of diverse members of the CSE community using the following guiding criteria:

-- The proposed work is relevant to scientific software and can benefit the DOE, ECP, and/or NSF, and the broader HPC and CSE communities
+- The proposed work is relevant to scientific software and can benefit the DOE and/or NSF, and the broader HPC and CSE communities

 - The proposed work is well-scoped and likely to be accomplished within the year-long period of performance.